yupengtang/Daily-AI-Trend-Reporter/index.md

----
-layout: home
-title: Daily AI Research Digest
----

-Welcome to the **Daily AI Research Digest** - your comprehensive source for the latest AI/ML research developments!
+Welcome to the **Daily AI Trend Reporter** - your comprehensive source for the latest AI/ML research developments!

 ## 📊 What We Do